josh-hui/KX-Hui/README.md

 <!-- EXPERIENCE Section Starts -->
 ### EXPERIENCE
 <!-- Add your details -->
-##### BOSTON CONSULTING GROUP
-SENIOR ANALYST<br>
+##### First Abu Dhabi Bank
+ASSOCIATE DIRECTOR<br>
-June-2019 to Present: 1 year 10 Months
+June-2019 to Present: 1 year 0 Months

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE: Sales and Business Management
-UNIT: BCG GAMMA
+UNIT: Global Markets

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
-Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.
+Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.xxxxxx

 <!-- EXPERIENCE Section Ends -->

 <!-- EDUCATION Section Starts -->
 ### EDUCATION
 <!-- Add your details -->
-##### LNCT Bhopal
-Engineering Graduate 2010-14, First Division
+##### The University of Melbourne
+Masters of Finance

+##### The University of Melbourne
+Bachelor of Commerce (Economics and Finance)

 <!-- EDUCATION Section Ends -->